Power pins and storage device pins on mainboard

 FDD pins

-IDE is connector standard for ATA storage devices.
-Connectors on an IDE cable have 40 pins.
+IDE is the standard connector for ATA storage devices.
+The connectors on an IDE cable consist of 40 pins.

 IDE pins on mainboard